 The same theory can be applied to many aspects, not just financial.
 Say, you have several small jobs that you’ve been putting off.
 Using the same strategy, you can write out a list of them and cross them off as they are completed.
 The motivation factor works in this case too.
 You can do short ones and go down the list, as Ramsey suggests, smallest to largest.
 Or if you are really into it, do the job you hate the worst, first.
 That will truly encourage you as you feel the monkey starting to climb down off your back.

 This reminds me of teaching one of our sons to get things out of the way.
 He was complaining about the need to fill out his 4-H book, but didn’t want to do it.
 I told him if he’d just sit down and do it, he wouldn’t have to worry about it any more.
 He did.
 It took him just a little while and it was completed.
 It was a good lesson learned and it likely influenced his life.

-I’m not sure if list people actually accomplish any more than non-list writers or if just seems so because items are checked off.
+I’m not sure if list people actually accomplish any more than non-list writers or if it just seems so because items are checked off.
 In fact many folks keep their “to-dos” in their heads, and note their accomplishments mentally.
-Whatever it takes to accomplish the tasks is what you need to do.
+Whatever it takes to accomplish the tasks if that’s what you need to do.
 Planning is a necessity in all aspects of life.
-I know it makes my week go better if I even roughly plan out my meals for the week.
+I know it makes my week go better if I even roughly plan out my meals for the week, as one example.